9 Paid and Free SMTP Server Solutions for Marketers and Developers

-Concerning your monthly email volume, SocketLabs gives you 40,000 free emails for the first month.
-After that, you’ll get a sending limit of 2,000/month.
+Concerning your monthly email volume, SocketLabs has a sending limit of 2,000/month on its free plan.
 Moreover, choosing SocketLabs’ hosted SMTP service will maximize your inbox placement and keep your emails away from spam folders.

 The real-time statistics will offer you all the information you need about your delivery status to ensure that everything works as planned.
 Furthermore, SocketLabs’ email APIs allow you to integrate your statistics with in-house apps for better access.
 Finally, the fully-managed cloud SMTP servers and their ability to support DKIM signing, SPF, ISP traffic, and more, make SocketLabs worth a try.

 All in all, SocketLabs is among the best free solutions you can get to deliver your transactional emails quickly and efficiently

 Find out how to use Socketlabs’ Free SMTP Server here.

 Alternatively, if you want to integrate Socketlabs with WordPress, follow this guide.